-(1) Unit 26A Controlled Use Area - all of Unit 26A and from August 1 through August 31, the area is closed to using aircraft for moose hunting, including transportation of moose hunters or parts of moose.
+(1) Unit 26A Controlled Use Area - all of Unit 26A and from August 1 through August 31, the area is closed to using aircraft for moose hunting, including transportation of moose hunters, their hunting gear, and/or parts of moose.
 No hunter may take or transport a moose, or part of a moose in Unit 26A after having been transported by aircraft.
-However, this does not apply to transportation of moose hunters or moose parts by regularly scheduled flights to and between villages by carriers that normally provide scheduled service to the area, nor does it apply to transportation by aircraft to and between publicly owned airports.
+However, this does not apply to transportation of moose hunters or moose